rafiksargsyan/EasySelect/README.md

 # EasySelect

-Just swipe over the text to select it and do whater you want :)
+Just swipe over the text to select it and do whatever you want :)